The RealPage® Energy Outlook

 The Energy Outlook is designed to inform you about the current state of the natural gas and electric energy markets.
 While prices are most important, we offer insights into the drivers of the energy markets and shed some light on how these drivers impact market prices.
-The primary energy market drivers fall into 2 areas: Fundamentals and Politics.
+The primary energy market drivers fall into two areas: Fundamentals and Politics.

 - Fundamentals are the factors influencing energy supply and demand of electricity and natural gas.
-Supply factors include power generation, natural gas production (drilling rigs, fracking, and horizontal boring), underground gas storage, and pipeline capacity.
+Supply factors include power generation, natural gas production (drilling rigs, fracking, and horizontal boring), underground gas storage and pipeline capacity.
 Demand factors include consumer usage and weather (driving how much energy is required for heating and air conditioning seasons).

 - Politics include changes to the legal and regulatory environment that can cause major moves in energy prices.
-Political impacts can be new emission standards such as mandated movement to cleaner generation facilities with higher operating costs, new energy taxes or fees, and restrictions on new pipeline or transmission line placement.
+Political impacts can include new emission standards such as mandated movement to cleaner generation facilities with higher operating costs, new energy taxes or fees, and restrictions on new pipeline or transmission line placement.
 Political factors can be domestic or international.

 Natural Gas Storage